Systeme.io Review Summary;

 What I Like About Systeme

-The funnel builder editor and the overall strcuture designer where really nice and smooth.
+The funnel builder editor and the overall structure designer where really nice and smooth.
+They have now added more templates and pages, which makes life a lot easier.

 What I Didn’t Like About Systeme